seanmull/vimwiki/nl-test up and running with vim.md

 Step

 Current issues:

+Sometime nvim dap complains that it cannot find the typescript configs.
+Try reloading the config.

 Nvim-dap doesn't allow ${file} substitutions in the strings for env variables.
 Perhaps just hard code the paths for now